jmw-phys/iNORG/README.md

     finished: 1.add the degenerate ground state calc. next do : testing 1-band the code in BSCC-T6;
     thinking: (same as prev)

+Version: v1.1.11 @ 2023.05.11
+    finished: Using the sgm iteration for the behte lattice iteration. next do : testing 1- or 2-band calc in BSCC-T6;
+    thinking: (same as prev)